 - List of accredited organizations

-- Download the media release and Globe and Mail ad celebrating the launch of the Program
+- View the Globe and Mail ad celebrating the launch of the Program

 For further information please contact Ian Gibney, Standards Program Coordinator (email@example.com / 1-800-263-1178; 416-597-2293 ext.
 318).

 Did you know that there are 161,000 nonprofilts and charities in Canada?

 Did you know that Canada’s nonprofit and voluntary sector is the 2nd largest in the world?

 The sector represents $79.1 billion or 7.8% of the gross domestic product

 The sector is larger than automotive and manufacturing.
 It generates $112 billion in revenues and employs 2 million people